QERA: an Analytical Framework for Quantization Error Reconstruction: Related Work

 \zeroquantii{}~\citep{yao2023zeroquant} is the earliest weight-only quantization method introducing low-rank quantization error reconstruction to the PTQ problem.
 They apply SVD to the weight quantization error $(\mW-\widetilde{\mW})$ to calculate $\mA_k$ and $\mB_k$ (equivalent to \loftq{} with one iteration).
 Combining low-rank terms and fine-grained quantization, \zeroquantii{} recovers the performance of 4-bit LLMs to a level comparable to 8-bit.

 Recent quantization works have shown that activation statistics play a crucial role in weight-only LLM quantization~\citep{liu2023llmqat,lin2024awq}. \qllm{}~\citep{liu2023qllm} trains the low-rank terms using gradient descent with a loss function that minimizes the output error of the attention layer. \LQER{}~\citep{zhang2024lqer} applies an activation-induced heuristic scale matrix $\mS$ to the quantization error before calculating SVD, $\mU\mSigma \mV^T = \mathrm{SVD}(\mS (\mW - \widetilde{\mW}))$, and assigns $\mA_k := \mS^{-1}\mU_{:,:k},\; \mB_k := \mSigma_{:k,:k} \mV^T_{:k,:}$ (Refer to \Cref{alg:lqer} in the Appendix). \LQER{} achieves significant improvement over \zeroquantii{} and observes that in some layers singular values are shaped toward a more desirable distribution where singular values decay faster.
 Note that \zeroquantii{} can also be considered as a special case where $\mS$ in \LQER{} is an identity matrix.
+To our knowledge, \caldera{}~\citep{saha2024caldera} is the concurrent work close to ours. \caldera{} focuses on a different problem setup to find optimal $\widetilde{W}$, $A_k$, $B_k$ all in low-precision formats that minimizes output error, with a lemma agreeing with our exact solution.
+We elaborate the connection and difference between \caldera{} and QERA in~\Cref{sec:appendix:caldera_vs_qera}.

-In summary, most of existing methods on QPEFT and PTQ target the minimization of the weight approximation error.
-Several recent works such as \lqlora{}, \qllm{}, and \LQER{} introduce activation-induced heuristics to the calculation of adapters/low-rank terms, but \textbf{a justification for the optimization objective and the corresponding analytical framework are still missing}. \ifdefined\isiclr \fi
+In summary, to solve the quantization error reconstruction (QER) problem, most of existing methods target the minimization of the weight approximation error.
+Several recent works such as \lqlora{}, \qllm{}, and \LQER{} introduce activation-induced heuristics to the calculation of adapters/low-rank terms, but \textbf{a justification for the optimization objective and the corresponding analytical framework are still missing}.